mikerae/logging-in-game/README.md

 The gradient image was replaced with "background: liniar-gradient" to solve the issue.
 ### Functions only return one value
 #### Status: Resolved
-For the function sellLogs(stockProfit, SELLLOGS), I needed a fucntion which, when called by an event, would sell the current stock of logs for a profit,  increase the profit variable and decrease the logsInstock variable.
+For the function sellLogs(stockProfit, SELLLOGS), I needed a function which, when called by an event, would sell the current stock of logs for a profit,  increase the profit variable and decrease the logsInstock variable.
 This is not possible directly in JavaScript because a function can only return one value.
 The work-around was to combine the profit and logsInStock variables int one object "stockProfit".
 The function applied its calculations to the stockprofit.profit and stockprofit.logsInStock and returned the stockProfit object.
 ### TARGETPROFIT  became 'undefined'
 #### Status: Resolved